git-town/git-town/website/src/introduction.md

 <br>

 Git is a flexible source code management system.
 The Git CLI (correctly) supports all possible ways of using Git equally well.
-It provides basic, generic commands out of which Git users can implement their particular Git workflows.
+It provides basic commands out of which Git users can implement their particular Git workflows.
 This generic design can make using the Git CLI repetitive in real life.
-As the screencast above shows, high-level source control activities like creating, synchronizing, or shipping a feature branch require running multiple, sometimes dozens of Git commands.
+As the screencast above demonstrates, typical development activities like creating, synchronizing, or shipping a feature branch require running multiple, sometimes dozens of Git commands.

-Git Town adds a high-level layer of Git commands for typical development operations like creating, synchronizing, or shipping feature branches. is compatible with most common branching models like [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow), [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html),
+Git Town adds a high-level layer of Git commands for these activities.
+These commands are compatible with most common branching models like [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow), [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html),